dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMSANALYZE.md

 Multimedia IR systems, Synology Moments, Mylio, Google Photos, digiKam, Apple photo

 # Content
-&nbsp;&nbsp;&nbsp; Let's compare several **multimedia IR** systems by going over the above-mentioned requirements and needs.
+Let's compare several **multimedia IR** systems by going over the above-mentioned requirements and needs.
 The best approach here would be to choose one offline and one online system, since some users could feel free to use **multimedia IR** systems that are integrated with online storage (like Cloud ones), while others want to utilize offline **Multimedia IR** systems.
 Similarly, the proprietary and open systems should be included in the comparison.
 <img src="Images/ComparisonoftheprivateMultimediaIRsystems.gif" alt="ComparisonoftheprivateMultimediaIRsystems.gif" />